yulPa/yulmails/README.md

 $ git clone git@github.com:yulpa/yulmails.git
 $ cd yulmails/
 $ dep ensure -vendor-only
-$ go build -o main
+$ go build -o yulmails main.go
+$ chmod +x yulmails
+$ sudo mv yulmails /usr/bin/yulmails
 ```

-# Configuration

-Please update `yulmails.yaml` configuration file following your installation:

-`version` is the current running version of `yulmails` configuration.
-`services` is an array of 4 services:

-  * `entrypoint`: This is the interface between `yulmails` and your system
-  * `compute`: This service will check if a mail is considered as a spam
-  * `sender`: This service will send mails to recipients
-  * `archiving_db`: Archiving database is provided by `yulmails` but you can use your own, you just need to use a mongo DB database.

-A default configuration file is already provided in order to run `yulmails` on a single machine.

-If you are planning to use `yulmails` with Docker, please update `docker-compose.yaml` and `dockerfile` with your own certs.

 # Run your application

+YulMails is split following four services: an api server for configuration, an entrypoint, a compute node and a sender node.
+So you need to start at least one of this services to have a ready to production YulMails.

+`docker-compose` will start each service with the good command.

 Set environment variable then run